RULES AND REGULATIONS FOR BORROWERS

 Cross’ Mills Public Library encourages donations of all kinds.
 Estate planners should investigate ways of including the library.
 We are building our Endowment Fund.

-For more details, please view policy details on the following pages.
+For more details, please view policy manual on the following page.